splashing water

 Some home treatment devices remove lead, but not all do.
 In order to make a well-informed and cost-effective decision, consider:

-• checking with your water system or consumer confidence report to learn if your household is at risk
+• Checking with your water system or consumer confidence report to learn if your household is at risk

-• identifying a device that has been independently certified to remove lead.
+• Identifying a device that has been independently certified to remove lead.